 Students in this program earn degrees in both Chemistry and Adolescence Education.

-Candidates successfully completing this program of study are recommended by the College at Old Westbury to New York State for initial certification as Adolescence Education (grades 7-12) teachers.
+Candidates successfully completing this program of study are recommended by SUNY Old Westbury to New York State for initial certification as Adolescence Education (grades 7-12) teachers.
 The School of Education Science Education coordinator is responsible for advising and approving students as they progress through the School of Education program.
 Students should also have an advisor from the Chemistry and Physics Department.

 A. Chemistry Content Requirements

 Students must complete all requirements of the Liberal Education Curriculum program.

 - CP2050 The Nature and Development of Science

 - ED3742 Middle Childhood & Adolescence